sncfl/netex/documentation/00_introduction/1_overview.md

 It addresses in particular:

-- CFL internal teams: business analysts, data managers, system architects, developers.
+- CFL internal teams : business analysts, data managers, system architects, developers.
 - Other mobility operators in Luxembourg : who may later align with or contribute to the profile.
 - Public authorities and institutional partners : ministries, municipalities, and transport agencies interested in interoperable data standards.
 - Third-party developers and service providers : who will use open data to build journey planners, passenger information systems, or mobility apps.